 SAIL: Student Activities Involvement & Leadership: Supports the development of student groups, provides tools to help you become more actively involved on campus, and helps student organizations thrive.

-Student Conduct & Dispute Resolution: Develops, distributes, and enforces university conduct regulations.
+Community Standards: Develops, distributes, and enforces university conduct regulations.
 Information about community standards, policies, procedures, student rights and responsibilities.

 UMass Dartmouth Police: The UMass Dartmouth Police Department is committed to supporting the philosophy of building partnerships, proactive problem solving, and fostering positive community interaction with the goal of reducing crime and enhancing the quality of life for all students, faculty and staff.